jojo2504/Boogle/README.md

 - [Known Bugs](https://github.com/jojo2504/Boogle?tab=readme-ov-file#known-bugs)

 ## Introduction
-Boogle is a word game where players try to find as many words as possible from a grid of randomly generated letters within a given time limit.
-The game is designed to be played by two or more players, and the player with the highest score at the end of the game is declared the winner.
+This project explores the design and implementation of a dynamic word game inspired by the popular Boggle game.
+Our work encompasses a range of tasks, including developing an algorithm to generate a randomized letter grid, implementing efficient word search mechanisms, and ensuring valid word identification using a comprehensive dictionary.
+We have also focused on creating an engaging user interface, optimizing gameplay mechanics for fairness and fun, and enabling multiplayer functionality for competitive play.
+Additionally, we analyzed scoring systems, incorporated a timer for added challenge, and tested the application for reliability and usability.
+This project demonstrates a blend of programming, algorithm design, and user-centric development, offering insights into building interactive games.
-### This repository is a project for A2 students in computer sciences.
+### This repository is a project for A2/S3 students in computer sciences.

 ## Features (TODO)
 - Customizable game settings, including the size of the game board and the duration of the game.